 Nadine Kochavi is a very happy Brooklynite who enjoys everything the borough has to offer, especially running down eastern parkway and allowing her to explore as many dive bars to her heart’s content.
 Her professional role at USCJ as a Transformation Specialist, allows her to travel around the country where she trains synagogue leaders in leadership development and strategic thinking.
 She is looking forward to using her professional skills and her personal passion to helping Altshul grow from strength to strength in the months and years to come.

-Rachel Geballe is Altshul’s liaison to Congregation Beth Elohim (as well as a CBE Board member).
-She coordinates all levels of Altshul’s relationship with CBE, from the basic (like where Altshul should keep its books and supplies?) to the more esoteric (what does it mean for an independent minyan to have a home within an established synagogue?).
-If you have a question about any aspect of this relationship, please email firstname.lastname@example.org and Rachel will respond with an email or a phone call.
-Rachel is also a member of Altshul’s gabbai team, so you may sometimes find her gabbai-ing at the shulchan or tapping Altshulers for aliyot and other honors.
-When she’s not working on Altshul-related topics, Rachel is an attorney who represents homeowners who are in foreclosure in state and federal court litigation.
+Noa Heyman brings her love of Altshul and connection to Congregation Beth Elohim to her role as the Altshul-CBE liason.
+In this role she coordinates all levels of Altshul’s relationship with CBE, from the basic (like confirming which spaces Altshul uses at CBE) to the more esoteric (what does it mean for an independent minyan to have a home within an established synagogue?).
+If you have a question about any aspect of this relationship, please email email@example.com and Noa will respond with an email or a phone call.
+When not facilitating this relationship, Noa works as a clinical psychologist with individuals and couples in private practice in Brooklyn Heights.